atolab/zenoh-web/content/docs/migration_1.0/C_Pico.md

 }
 ```

-Certain loaned types can be copied into owned, using the `z_clone` function:
+Certain loaned types can be copied into owned, using the `z_clone` function.
+All objects that can be cloned will have a function with the signature `z_xxx_clone`.
+Please consult the docs of each type to determine if it can be copied into owned

 ```c
 void reply_handler(const z_loaned_reply_t *reply, void *ctx) {